tuneinsight/lattigo/drlwe/README.md

 #### 1.i Secret Keys Generation
 The parties generate their individual secret-keys locally by using a `rlwe.KeyGenerator`; this provides them with a `rlwe.SecretKey` type.
-See [rlwe/keygen.go](../rlwe/keygen.go) further information on key-generation.
+See [rlwe/keygen.go](../rlwe/keygen.go) for further information on key-generation.

 The _ideal secret-key_ is implicitly defined as the sum of all secret-keys.
 Hence, this secret-key enforces an _N-out-N_ access structure which requires all the parties to collaborate in a ciphertext decryption (hence, tolerates N-1 dishonest parties).